FriendsOfCake/awesome-cakephp/README.md

 *Plugins for working with "NoSQL" backends.*

 - [MongoQB plugin](https://github.com/ichikaway/cakephp-mongodb/) - MongoDB database driver.
-- [NoSql](https://github.com/kamisama/CakePHP-NoSQL-Datasource) - A low-lever interface to interact with nosql datasource.
+- [NoSql](https://github.com/kamisama/CakePHP-NoSQL-Datasource) - A low-lever interface to interact with NoSQL datasource.

 ## Queue
 *Plugins for working with event and task queues.*